Privacy and Personal Information Policy

 Our policy was amended to reflect the prevailing approach of dispute handling schemes towards increased protection of personal information, while maintaining transparency in demonstrating our work and findings and giving guidance to the industry and consumers.

 The decision we send to the parties in each complaint will retain the name of the person making the complaint (in a footnote), to assist with any appeal or enforcement issues.
 However, the decision we publish on our website will generally be anonymised.

 In certain cases, we may decide not to anonymise the decision.
 Examples might be: where the case is a particularly notable one with wider (public interest) implications; where we are taking a position; or where the name of the person making the complaint is relevant to the issue – perhaps a claim to a pension entitlement where the policy cannot be found or has been allocated to someone else.

 If we are considering not anonymising a decision, or we are asked to do so by a party, we will ask the parties for their comments.
-However, ultimately, it will be a matter for the Ombudsman to decide on a case-by-case basis.
+Similarly, if you have concerns about a decision which has already been published on our website (including one published before 3 May 2016 which includes the parties’ names) you can contact us using the details set out above.
+Ultimately, it will be a matter for the Ombudsman to decide on a case-by-case basis.

-If you think that there is other material we should edit in the decision in your case before publishing it, you should let us know as soon as possible, giving your reasons.
+If you think that there is other material we should edit in the decision in your case, you should let us know as soon as possible, giving your reasons.
 We will not always agree, but will always consider a request very carefully.